 The unique story of purpose, people and planet can be translated to the Sustainability Flower.
 The Flower reflects the unique story of every individual producer.
-The seven flower petals address the impact on both planet and people.
-For planet, four flower petals refer to the aspects: climate, water, soil, and biodiversity.
-For people, three petals refer to: the individual, societal and economic impact.
+The seven flower petals address both planet and people.
+For planet, four flower petals refer to the aspects climate, water, soil, and biodiversity.
+For people, three petals refer to individual, societal and economic impact.

 The Sustainability Flower was developed in collaboration with a network of key international organizations from the organic movement cooperating under the umbrella of the "Desert Club".
 Within this group, goals and performance indicators were defined on the basis of the GRI Guidelines for every dimension of the Sustainability Flower.
-To measure the impact on each of these issues both qualitative as well as quantitative data is used.
+It was decided to describe some data in a qualitative way and other data in a quantitative way, with the objective of providing an overview.
 Nature & More applies the Sustainability Flower as a web based navigation tool to communicate the ecological and social performance of its growers.

-The flower guides its users towards a new responsible economy that is based on transparency and a profit definition that includes-rather than externalizes-the costs of people and planet.
+The flower guides its users towards a new responsible economy that is based on transparency and a profit definition that includes-rather than externalizes-the costs to people and planet.
 "Nature & More applies the Sustainability Flower as a web-based navigation tool to communicate the ecological and social performance of its allied growers"